triton-inference-server/server/docs/examples/jetson/concurrency_and_dynamic_batching/README.md

 To learn about different statistics check out the [documentation](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_statistics.md#statistics-extension).

-To see how setting different values for concurrency affects total execution time and its componets reflected in the model stats, you need to modify a single parameter in the model config file.
+To see how setting different values for concurrency affects total execution time and its components reflected in the model stats, you need to modify a single parameter in the model config file.

 To enable concurrent model execution support for a model, corresponding model config file `trtis_model_repo_sample_1/peoplenet/config.pbtxt` includes the following: